Houston Cougars football: Conference affiliations

 The Houston Cougars football program started the same year as its basketball program in 1946.
 The Cougars played in the Lone Star Conference for their first few seasons through 1948.
 The university then decided to leave for the Gulf Coast Conference.
 From 1951 to 1959 Houston played in the Missouri Valley Conference.
 In 1956, when the NCAA split into divisions, the team began playing as a part of the University Division (later known as Division I).
 From 1960 to 1976 the Houston Cougars were a major independent, achieving six straight final Top-25 finishes (eight total while independent) and five bowl appearances.
 In 1976, the Cougars joined the now-defunct Southwest Conference, their first athletic conference membership since 1959.
 The Cougars became the only Texas university to ever win a pre-existing conference in their first year, doing so that same year.
 After the breakup of the SWC in 1996, Houston became a charter member of the newly formed Conference USA.

 In October 2011, Houston was extended an invitation to join the Big East Conference in all sports.
 This invitation was significant because the Big East was an Automatic Qualifying conference in football, meaning that the conference champion automatically was invited to play in a lucrative BCS bowl.
 The invitation was motivated by the departures of Syracuse and Pittsburgh from the Big East to the Atlantic Coast Conference and was part of an effort by the Big East to shore up its strength in football.
-The Board of Regents of the University of Houston voted to authorize Houston President Renu Khator to take whatever action she deemed beneficial regarding conference realignment.
+The board of regents of the University of Houston voted to authorize Houston president Renu Khator to take whatever action she deemed beneficial regarding conference realignment.
 On December 7, 2011, the University of Houston was officially announced as one of the newest members of the Big East Conference, effective July 2013.
 However, further membership turnover led to the Big East splitting into football-sponsoring and non-football conferences.
 The football-sponsoring conference, after selling the Big East name to the non-football conference, announced that it would operate as the American Athletic Conference after the split.
 In September 2021 the Houston Cougars announced they would accept their invitation to join the Big 12.
 This was part of the Big 12's attempts to regain strength after losing Texas and Oklahoma to the Southeastern Conference.
-The Cougars are expected to begin to play in the Big 12 no later than July 1, 2024.
+The Cougars began play in the Big 12 in September 2023.